JongHwaShin/JongHwaShin/README.md

 Hi 👋 My name is JONGHWA SHIN
 Web Developer  Wanna be Back-end Engineer
-* 🌍  I'm based in Seoul
+* 🌍  I'm living in Seoul
 * 🧠  I am using Spring and Vue as a web developer.

 ### Skills